Adewuumii/CropNect_Page/README.md

 ## Conclusion

-This deployment involved provisioning a secure EC2 instance, installing and configuring Nginx, deploying a static site with Node.js, setting up a reverse proxy, and enabling HTTPS using Certbot.
+This deployment involved provisioning a secure EC2 instance, installing and configuring Nginx, deploying a dynamic site with Node.js, setting up a reverse proxy, and enabling HTTPS using Certbot.
 PM2 ensured my app ran persistently across reboots.